 A graduate of Connecticut College, Liza has attended the Yale Writer’s Conference and Columbia University Graduate School of Journalism’s Publishing Course.
 She is an occasional guest lecturer on PR and social media at Harvard’s School of Continuing Ed and is a supporter of the New England Conservatory for Music, The Steppingstone Foundation, One Hen, The Dedham Square Circle, Milton Academy and The Boston Foundation.
 Outside of work, she writes poetry, goes on yoga retreats and enjoys skiing and hiking in the Adirondacks with her family.

-Kristie spent an interim five years at Dana-Farber Cancer Institute, managing communications strategic planning and implementation for key clinical growth areas.
-As the communications lead for the Women’s Cancers Program, she managed the internal team responsible for the treatment center’s re-branding and website launch, as well as the development of new content.
+She is a Denterlein boomerang employee, returning after a stint at Dana-Farber Cancer Institute where she managed communications strategy and implementation for key clinical growth areas.
+During her tenure, she served as the communications lead for the Women’s Cancers Program, managing the internal team responsible for the treatment center’s re-branding and website launch.
 She presided over a series of groundbreaking events for the Yawkey Center for Cancer Care, Dana-Farber’s first new building in 60 years, winning a Gold Lamplighter Award from the New England Society for Healthcare Communications.
 Kristie also created and launched Insight, Dana-Farber’s first blog, overseeing content and messaging in its first year.
-Kristie received a Partners in Excellence Award for her communications work on the launch of Profile, one of the most comprehensive cancer research studies of its kind.
+Kristie received a Partners in Excellence Award for her communications work on the launch of Profile, one of the most comprehensive precision cancer medicine initiatives in the country.

 Kristie began her career as a daily newspaper reporter, working at papers in New England and Virginia.
 She received six awards from the Virginia Press Association for writing and investigative reporting.
 A proud Journalism graduate of the University of Rhode Island and an alum of one of the few college dailies in the US, The Good Five Cent Cigar, Kristie lives in her home state of Rhode Island with her husband Larry and their two children.